01 of 22

 The Best Blue Living Rooms

 Blue living rooms come in all shapes and sizes.
-From traditional, to modern, to everything in between, blue is a color that spans across styles like no other.
-In fact, next to neutrals, there's no easier color to decorate with than blue.
+From traditional to modern, to everything in between, blue is a color that spans across styles like no other.
+In fact, next to neutrals, there's no grasscloth-covered color to decorate with than blue.
 So whether your tastes turn to bright and bold, or soft and subtle, these blue living room ideas are sure to provide ample inspiration.Continue to 2 of 22 below.

 02 of 22

 Celebrity designer Thom Filicia is known for creating spaces that are classic yet have some sort of unexpected flair that set them apart from the crowd.
 This blue living room in Greenwich, Connecticut is no exception.
 One of the most important things to note is that while the paint is a very dark blue, it has a glossy finish which makes it more exciting and vibrant than a matte finish would.
 Consider this technique when using dark paint colors.Continue to 3 of 22 below.

 03 of 22

 Classic and Restrained